 My favorite project is researching the developing technology in emergency alerting.
 I used to work in an emergency management office, and I love seeing how emerging technologies and apps are helping to keep people safe.

-I was born in Odessa, Ukraine, but I consider Boston, Mass my hometown (and, yes, I am a Boston sports fan through and through).
+I was born in Odessa, Ukraine, but I consider Boston, Mass my hometown.
+I speak Russian and French, and have family all over the world.